THE SOCIETAL IMPACT OF PAIN - A ROAD MAP FOR ACTION

 In 2001, the European Federation of the International Association for the Study of Pain Chapters (EFIC®) published its Declaration on Pain which called on national governments and the EU Institutions to increase the level of awareness of the societal impact of pain.
-Ten years on from the EFIC Declaration on Pain, national and EU policy action has been very limited.
-At the same time, basic and clinical science have demonstrated the feasibility of pathways out of pain for many types of acute and chronic pain, but health care systems currently do not guarantee general access to these.
+With limited EU policy action over the following 10 years, the ‘Societal Impact of Pain’ (SIP) Platform was developed in 2009 and is today led by the European Pain Federation (EFIC) and Pain Alliance Europe (PAE).

 - Acknowledge that pain is an important factor limiting the quality of life and should be a top priority of the national health care system.

 - Activate patients, their family, relatives and care-givers through the availability of information and access to pain diagnosis and management.